Gamebook Tracker

 Managing runs

-The Runs list in the sidebar shows every playthrough, ordered newest first:
+The Runs list in the sidebar shows every playthrough, newest first:

 ButtonWhat it does

-Private / Public (completed runs only)Toggles the run's visibility.
-Shows Private when hidden and Public when visible to others.
-Only public runs can be linked from the activity feed — making your profile public does not expose private runs.
+Private / Public (completed runs only)Switches whether this playthrough is visible to others.
+Shows Private when hidden and Public when others can see it.
+Only public playthroughs can be linked from the activity feed — making your profile public doesn't automatically expose private ones.

-You can have multiple in-progress runs at once.
+You can have several playthroughs going at once.
 Only one is active at a time.

 The graph

-Every section number you have ever encountered appears as a node.
-Edges show which sections lead to which.
+Every section you've ever visited appears on the map as a dot.
+Lines between dots show which sections lead to which.

 ColourThicknessMeaning

-RedThick if traversed this run, normal otherwiseThis edge leads inevitably to a loss
+RedThick if you travelled it this run, normal otherwiseThis path leads inevitably to a dead end

-GreenThick if traversed this run, normal otherwiseThis edge leads inevitably to victory
+GreenThick if you travelled it this run, normal otherwiseThis path leads inevitably to victory

-Orange (thick)ThickTraversed in the active or viewed run, no inevitable outcome
+Orange (thick)ThickYou travelled this path in the current or viewed playthrough, with no definite outcome

 ColourMeaning